thosgood/translations/README.md

 ### Volume 9 (1956--57), "Quelques questions de topologie"

-Note that we have included any changes made in the Errata.
+Copies of talks 5 and 6 (by R. Godement) are non-existent.
+Talks that are struck through are ones that I don't intend to translate.

-1. "Sur la théorie de Kan" (H. Cartan).
+1. ~~"Sur la théorie de Kan" (H. Cartan).~~

 2. "Sur les faisceaux algébriques et les faisceaux analytiques cohérents" (A. Grothendieck).
   <br/>